Updates from the URA during this time

 Until further notice, and in best interest of public health, the URA will be offering its consumer programs and services virtually.

-Due to the COVID-19 pandemic, the URA has extended the closure of its physical offices to the public for an additional 30 days.
+Due to the COVID-19 pandemic, the URA has extended the closure of its physical offices to the public through April 30.
 URA employees are currently working remotely.
 The agency remains fully operational, but we ask for your understanding if response times are slower than normal.

 Staff will be online, phone calls will be forwarded, and meetings will be conducted remotely as necessary.